 From the ground, every impression you have about Africa’s wild creatures will be amplified.
 Giraffes and elephants seem even more colossal than they do from a vehicle; antelope and wildebeest herds seem even more thunderingly profuse when their hoofbeats rattle the earth beneath you.
 At the same time, less obvious creatures that you might ordinarily speed right past—brightly coloured lizards and frogs, darting birds and iridescent beetles—seem suddenly magical when you have the time to notice them.
 Walking also gives you a chance to try your hand at tracking; your guides will point out footprints, markings, and other signs that reveal what animals have passed through, and when.

 The wild animals prized by safari travellers actually comprise only part of Africa’s vast and complex ecosystems, whose interconnecting components—weather, geology, plant life, and human communities—are far easier to grasp on a slower-paced, more meditative walking safari.
 Your guides can take the time to explain how the savannah’s seasonal rains, topographical features, wildlife migration patterns, indigenous cultures and tourism all contribute to the environment that surrounds you.
 And your understanding of these factors will leave you with an even more profound appreciation for the extraordinary beauty of the safari experience.

-To learn more about how to include a walking safari in your Micato itinerary, contact one of our safari experts.
+To learn more about how to include a bush walk in your luxury Micato safari itinerary, contact one of our safari experts.